high54/angular-libraries/projects/ngx-data-to-csv/README.md

 # Ngx Data To CSV Documentation

+Ngx Data To CSV is an Angular library that provides a service to transform data into CSV format.
+It offers a set of methods for converting data (in the form of an object or a JSON string) into CSV format, extracting values from nested objects, extracting unique keys from an array of objects, parsing a JSON string into an object, formatting cell values for inclusion in a CSV file, and initiating the download of a CSV file.

+The library is designed to handle various complexities that arise when dealing with data structures, including nested objects and arrays.
+It automates the process of generating CSV files, allowing developers to focus on their data processing logic rather than worrying about the intricacies of CSV formatting.

 ## Installation

 To install the Ngx Data To CSV package, use the following command in your console: